smritikulkarni/smritikulkarni.github.io/README.md

 - Any additional pages should be created as separate HTML files and linked accordingly.

 ## How to View the Website

-1. Go to this website in your browser: www.smritikulkarni.com or
+Go to this website in your browser: www.smritikulkarni.com OR follow the following steps:

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in your web browser to view the homepage.
 3. Navigate through the different pages using the navigation links.